webber2408/learndapp/docs/3_why_do_we_need_blockchain.md

 ![](https://media.giphy.com/media/rVVFWyTINqG7C/giphy.gif)

 In this growing world, we need to learn to trust ourselves and each other as a community, we cannot be living our life trusting a central identity to maintain a certain decorum amongst things.
-For example, currently, when a person A transfers X amount to person B, the bank is the middle person which notes such a transaction, and we can do nothing but trust the bank in doing so!
+For example, currently, when person A transfers X amount to person B, the bank is the middle person which notes such a transaction, and we can do nothing but trust the bank in doing so!

 ### Double Spending: Blockchain to the rescue.